refinedev/refine/documentation/docs/tutorial/3-understanding-resources/0-intro.md

 ## What is resource?

 In the context of a CRUD application, a resource typically refers to a data entity that can be created, read, updated, or deleted.
-For example, a resource could be a user account, a blog post, a product in an online store, or any other piece of data that can be managed by the CRUD app.
+For example, a resource could be a user account, a blog post, a blog post in an online store, or any other piece of data that can be managed by the CRUD app.

 To add a `resource` to our app, we need use `resources` prop of `<Refine>` component.
 This prop accepts an array of objects.
 Each object represents a resource.
 The resource object may contain properties to define the name of the resource, the routes of the actions and additional metadata such as label, icon, audit log settings, and sider menu nesting etc.